Author: Stanislav Gorodilov, RKF-FCI Judge

 - Males in feminine type;

-- Overshot, undershot with a gap, misaligned jaws;
+- Overshot, undershot with a gap (any gap is unacceptable), wry jaws;

-- Total depigmentation of nose, eye rims and lips;
+- Total depigmentation of nose, eye rims or lips;

 - Short (smooth) hair;